wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/legacy_code_en.md

 ### What can I do for you ?

-I can not and will not maintain your Legacy code.
+I can't maintain your Legacy code.
 Sorry.

 What I can do is the following:
 - Put it under test and start cleaning it up
 - Prepare it for changes that you need or, god forbid, new features
-- Transition it to a more modern technology, while keeping it running
+- Transition it to a more modern technology, while keeping everything running

 I get it, you kind of have gotten used to the devil you know.
 But you don't have to.
 Let me get down into that sewer and start cleaning up.